Giampaolo Sgura

 Giampaolo Sgura (born 1974) is an Italian fashion photographer.

 He works with magazines, including international editions such as Vogue (France, Japan, Germany, Spain, Brazil, Mexico, Australia and Italia), Teen Vogue, Allure, Hercules, GQ Style (Great Britain and Germany), GQ (Spain and China) and Interview (Germany).

 Early life

-Sgura is from Apulia, Italy.
+Sgura is from Apulia.
 He completed his study in architecture in Milan.
 He begin his career in photography, after producing a reportage for Glamour.
 He was mentored by Richard Avedon and Irving Penn.